Victoria Lomasko: 2019

 In 2019 Lomasko created a collection of murals titled Atlases which was done at The Havighurst Center for Russian and Post-Soviet Studies, at Miami University in Oxford, Ohio, USA.

 She went on to create another collection of murals titled Separated World which was done at Edel Assanti in London, UK.

 The next mural she created was titled Grandma's Garden, which was done at CartoonMuseum in Basel, Switzerland.

 The following work Lomasko created was a diptych, which was done at The Dartmouth Russian Department in Hanover, New Hampshire, USA.

 2021

-Lomasko wrote The Last Soviet Artist, and filmmaker Geraint Rhys made a documentary about her while in Moscow.
+Lomasko wrote The Last Soviet Artist book, filmmaker Geraint Rhys made a documentary about her while in Moscow.
+On June 2025, she gave an interview to Industrial Worker magazine about the book.
+During the conversation, Lomasko also shared her political activism against the Russian and Belarusian governments, as well as stories from her personal life.

 2022

-After Russia's declaration of its special military operation in Ukraine, Lomasko fled Russia for Brussels, Belgium.
+After the start of the Russian invasion of Ukraine, Lomasko fled Russia for Brussels, Belgium.
 This period coincided with promotion of her latest book in Europe and an exhibit based on it in Brescia, Italy, as part of Brescia's Festival For Peace.